Configuring Failover in OpManager

 Create a folder in a separate server and share it with both the primary and secondary servers.
 Ensure that both primary and secondary servers have access to the shared folder with write permission.

 ( Note: The server in which the folder is created should be in the same domain in which your primary and secondary servers are configured.
 Also, the server in which the folder is created should not be the same server in which the primary or secondary instance is configured).
-Click here to learn how to share a folder with both primary and secondary instances.
+Learn how to share a folder with both primary and secondary instances in Windows and Linux.

 • Hardware and software requirements